michaelnny/miniGPT/README.md

 python generate_finetuned.py
 ```

-The following are some examples from the fine-tuned model (based on OpenAI pretrained gpt2-xl) using LoRA fine-tuning (which you can recover the full checkpoint by running the `convert_lora_checkpoint.py` script).
+The following are some examples from the fine-tuned model (based on OpenAI pretrained gpt2-xl).
 We can clearly see that the fine-tuned model can answer some (but not all) questions in a reasonably manner.
 Model size plays a pretty important role here, as we observed, for general question answering tasks, we should use at least the 774M parameters version `gpt2-large`.

 ```
 ------------------------------------------------------------